MarcSkovMadsen/paithon/README.md

 When I get the time I would like to

-- Show that Panel can do exactly the same as Gradio and much, much more.
+- Support common workflows in ML and DL.
 - Implement Panel versions of the Hugging Face widgets
+- Show that Panel can easily do what Gradio can and so much more.
 - Add badges for 100% test coverage etc.
 - Distribute as conda package